intermine/biotestmine/README.md

 By default, this creates checkpoint databases in postgres so that a build can be resumed at various stages.
 However, these checkpoints can also be made as Postgres dumps to the filesystem instead.

-For more information please see this (wiki page)[https://github.com/intermine/intermine/wiki/build-mine.py]
+For more information please see https://github.com/intermine/intermine/wiki/build-mine.py